<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/c23eff63613649339a864dbd6dedfb92/pixel?tag=ViewContent&amp;noscript=1">

 The Remote Automated Weather Station (RAWS)

 The RAWS is a weather station specifically designed to monitor conditions in wildfire-prone areas to improve fire danger rating capabilities and increase overall situational awareness about weather risks.
-FTS offers both fixed and portable versions of the RAWS, allowing for both long-term strategic monitoring and rapid deployment on an as-needed basis.
+AEM offers both fixed and portable versions of the RAWS, allowing for both long-term strategic monitoring and rapid deployment on an as-needed basis.

 FTSRAWS